BOOK YOUR WORKSHOP TODAY

 See Why Zebras Don’t Get Ulcers: The Acclaimed Guide to Stress, Stress-Related Diseases, and Coping by Robert M Sapolsky.
 Along with his fascinating biographical history A Primate’s Memoir: A Neuroscientist’s Unconventional Life Among the Baboon.

 For reasons undisclosed, we live in a culture that inoculates human potential with a sense of wrong-doing.
-The weaponisation of guilt.
-We put so much energy of the present into worrying about what we’ve done in the past that we aim greatly to avoid conflict, speak in falsehoods to everyone in our lives for fear of upsetting someone and feeling further guilt, and over-excusing ourselves with a life built around justifications and excuses.
-We can also fall into a deep helper-syndrome where our life mission is to seek positive approval of othersdominating our primary motivation and tainting our every neurotic thought from morning to evening.
+The English language especially, as many other languages use a much less loaded word culpable instead of guilt or guilty.
+We put much energy of the present into worrying about what we’ve done in the past that we aim greatly to avoid conflict, speak in falsehoods to everyone in our lives for fear of upsetting someone and feeling further guilt, and over-excusing ourselves with a life built around justifications and excuses.
+We can also fall into a deep helper-syndrome where our life mission is to seek positive approval of others—dominating our primary motivation and tainting our every neurotic thought from morning to evening.

 Let’s consider that It took James Joyce 12 years to publish his book Dubliners.
 His purpose was to expose the paralysis of guilt that was devastating a culture and a country.
 He said it was the looking glass that society needed to look into in order to release their guilt.